Great Traverses in Washington State and beyond…

 Chimney Rock Traverse, tr of just Chimney Rock

 Traverses have been around for a long time.
-I have been looking for quotes and history on what motivates other climbers.
+It is hard to find quotes and history on what motivates other climbers to pursue them.
 Peter Croft and Lowell Skoog were my early inspirations.

 Having been at the sport for a while , it is a great way for me to explore my capacity for climbing.
 It can get somewhat easy to climb just a single route.